 Why your teen will love the Polaroid Lab

 In this day and age of everything being digital, it’s refreshing to have a tangible image.
 It’s a moment to be shared with friends and family, and it’s an experience that you can hold in your hand.
-There aren’t a lot of things that fascinate my kids, but seeing their images print on Polaroid film certainly made them stop and think.
+There aren’t a lot of things that fascinate my kids, but seeing their images printed on Polaroid film certainly made them stop and think.
 Kids don’t have memories like we do of hanging magazine images and photos on their walls, but I think the Polaroid Lab is about to change that.
+We hope you enjoyed our Polaroid Lab Review, Be sure to check it out for yourself.
+Our family has loved playing with it and I am sure you will too.